What Are Washington Redskins' Best Options at QB Position in 2018?

 It would mean Washington using a mid-round pick on a project who could be developed into a competent pro passer.
 One name who fits this bill is Ryan Finley.

-The North Carolina State signal-caller has been credited with possessing "composure in the pocket and good timing and accuracy when he throws down the field," by Dan Wolken of USA Today Sports.
+The North Carolina State signal-caller has been credited with possessing "composure in the pocket and good timing and accuracy when he throws down the field," by Dan Wolken of USA Today.

 Those are qualities any team running a pocket-based offense like the one Cousins has been operating for the Burgundy and Gold needs.
 Drafting Finley, in say, the third or fourth rounds wouldn't generate a lot of hype or buzz about Washington in 2018, but there is still a lot to recommend the idea.

 For one thing, selecting a quarterback in the middle rounds would be a clear indicator Allen and Co. have an eye on the future.
-It would also say to Cousins he is under pressure to deliver his best all the time or else be forced to make way so the developmental project can finish his education ahead of schedule.
+It would also tell Cousins he is under pressure to deliver his best all the time or else be forced to make way so the developmental project can finish his education ahead of schedule.

 Perhaps the strongest argument for waiting to draft a QB is how it would allow the Redskins to use their top picks on more pressing needs.
 As already noted, there are a lot of those, with wide receiver, safety and offensive line the most notable.